okx/okexchain-docs/quick-start/introduction/introduction-to-okbchain.md

 # Introduction to OKB Chain (OKBC)
 ## Introduction to OKB Chain
-OKB Chain (OKBC) is a Cosmos-based Ethereum sidechain that offers secured and user-friendly blockchain experience to all users.
-OKBC is a scaling solution that supports Cosmos and EVM compatible smart contracts and protocols, and offers fast-finality from Tendermint Core BFT consensus.
+OKB Chain (OKBC) is a zkEVM L2 network that offers secured and user-friendly blockchain experience to all users.
+OKBC offers 100% EVM compatibility, high-performance, low cost and top security, achieved with seamless integration.
 ## Key features & highlights
 -  **Highly Scalable, Low Fees**
 100% EVM and Cosmos compatibility at a fraction of a cost, easy developer APIs for deployment